augustine-tran/seguir-notify/readme.md

 ```

-This triggers a callback to your service:
+This triggers a callback to your service (per user), so that you can choose to notify them however you like - e.g. drop a message out to a worker queue to send an email.

 ```js
 notifier (user, notifications) => { }